-Note regarding future amendments of the Source Protection Plan: For vulnerable areas added to the plan through future amendments, the effective date for risk management plan policies and prescribed instrument policies shall be the date of the Minister's approval of the amendment(s).
+Note regarding amendments to the Source Protection Plan:

+For vulnerable areas added to the plan through amendments, policies have legal effect in these areas from the Effective Date of the amendment(s).
+This means the timelines for risk management plan policies and prescribed instrument policies shall be from the date the amendments take effect.